OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 # Executive Summary

 'Deploying an Accurate Classifier to Stop Online Violence Against Children using NLP', a project by the Omdena Marseille Local Chapter led by chapter leader Alexandre Iang, lasted 8 weeks and saw the cooperation of an international team of 12 AI engineers.
-These cooperated steadily to define the problem, collect sentence that fall into the category of 'hate' from social media, pre-process and annotate them, create a ML algorithm for their classification on the basis of pre-defined labels, and eventually deploy a POC of the model in Streamlit.
+These cooperated steadily to define the problem, collect sentence that fall into the category of 'hate' from social media, pre-process and annotate them, create a ML algorithm for their classification based on pre-defined labels, and eventually deploy a POC of the model in Streamlit.
 The project, which run smoothly and was completed successfully, will be followed by a chapter which will aim at improving both the model and the way the model is deployed.

 # Introduction